Let’s find out what a mode is

 One of the most common questions a guitar player ask themselves and others is: What is a mode?

-A mode is a section of a scale, or a new starting point of a scale.
-Let’s look at the major scale:
+A mode is a new starting point of a scale.

-The formula in itself doesn’t mean much unless we understand the intervals between the numbers.
+The formula in itself doesn’t mean much unless we understand the distance or intervals between these numbers.

-Here’s what it looks like in an E shape on the guitar.
-The key is C but that’s not important, focus on the intervals and what the shape looks like.
+The key is not important, focus on what the shape looks like.

-Should we never resolve to the I chord we will feel as if the second degree of the scale is our “home note”.
-What we play can be referred to as “playing in Dorian“.
+If we rarely resolve to the I chord and instead mainly stay on chord II, we will feel as if the second degree of the scale is home, where we feel content to end the song.
+Scarborough Fair is a great example of this.

 What I described using Dorian as an example above is true for all other modes.